 In Select data set, choose the dataset to push to a storage service, and select Next.

 - Select the data fields to include in your logs.
 Add or remove fields later by modifying your settings in Logs > Logpush.

 - In Advanced Settings, you can change the Timestamp format (

 - Under Filters you can select the events to include and/or remove from your logs.
 For more information, refer to .
 Not all datasets have this option available.

 In Select a destination, choose Google Cloud Storage.

 Enter or select the following destination information:

 - Daily subfolders

-Enter the Ownership token (included in a file or log Cloudflare sends to your provider) and click Prove ownership.
-To find the ownership token, click the Open button in the Overview tab of the ownership challenge file.
+Enter the Ownership token (included in a file or log Cloudflare sends to your provider) and select Prove ownership.
+To find the ownership token, select Open in the Overview tab of the ownership challenge file.

 Once connected, Cloudflare lists Google Cloud Storage as a connected service under Logs > Logpush.
 Edit or remove connected services from here.